bootlin/buildroot-external-st/docs/qt5.md

 The Qt5 examples are installed in the target at `/usr/lib/qt/examples/`.

-As Qt5 is compiled with OpenGL support, we first need to load the `galcore` Linux kernel module, which is the kernel driver needed to use the GPU:
+Qt5 is compiled with OpenGL support. udev autoload the `galcore` Linux kernel module, which is the kernel driver needed to use the GPU.
+You can verify the good load of this module with the `lsmod`
+command:

 ```
-# modprobe galcore
+# lsmod | grep galcore
+galcore               319488  0
 ```

 Then you can start the different Qt examples, for example: